 Manufacturers' Mail-Back Services

 Some companies offer recycling kits to customers.
-For a fee, you would receive a pre-labeled package that you would use to mail your used bulbs back to the manufacturer.
-As the bulbs burn out, you would add them to the package.
-Once it is full, you would seal it and take to the post office for mailing.
+For a fee, you receive a pre-labeled package that you use to mail your used bulbs back to the manufacturer.
+As the bulbs burn out, add them to the package.
+Once it is full, seal it and take to the post office for mailing.

 The issue of how to dispose of fluorescent tubes safely is one that is easily dealt with.
 Your local municipality is a good source of information.
 Local retailers may have recycling programs for the bulbs.
 If neither one is available to you, then you can go to one of the sites listed above to have a recycling kit forwarded to you.

 Compact fluorescent light bulbs (CFLs) and fluorescent bulbs contain mercury.
 The addition of this substance means the bulb can be an energy-efficient light source.
 If the bulbs are not disposed of properly, the mercury can be released into the environment.

 - 4 mg of mercury.
 As long as the bulbs are unbroken, no mercury is released into the environment, and they are safe to use.
 If the CFLs or bulbs are broken, they can release mercury vapor.

 - These products should be recycled as opposed to being thrown out with household waste.
 Keeping them out of landfills and incinerators is the more environmentally friendly choice.

 - Fluorescent bulbs contain materials that can be recycled, including the glass and metals.
 Most of the components that make up the bulb can be used for other purposes.

 Recycling and disposing of fluorescent tubes appropriately helps prevent mercury from being released into the environment.
 By doing a few simple steps, you can dispose of fluorescent tubes with ease.